openpnp/openpnp/Troubleshooting-Placement-Accuracy.md

 ### Note
  PCB are not precision measurements struments or references.
- Either you setup the whole machine with the same pcb as or consider something different.
+ Either you setup the whole machine with the same pcb or consider something different.
- Don't use default fiducial pipeline for this task, use HoughCircle type pipeline or the findCircle/findFiducial script.
+ Don't use default fiducial pipeline for this task, use HoughCircle type pipeline or the findCircle/findFiducial script as the default pipeline is extremly sensitive to light direction and reflections differences.
+ Always construct the reference structures itself using drawing compass/circle or creating angles by fixed length sided triangles unless you don't have engeener grade references that you can use or trust.

 # Component Rotation Issue